 Typical records requests will include answering standard questions such as whether a student has been found responsible for violating University policy or is eligible for re-enrollment.
 When release of a student’s disciplinary history is necessary, the release will include the following information for each incident where the student was found responsible for a policy violation:

 - Date of incident

 - Suspension or Expulsion sanctions with effective dates (if applicable)

 - Sanction status (In Progress, Incomplete/Overdue, Complete)

-It is not the practice of Student Development (except when required by law) to provide information to outside entities related to the following:
+It is not the practice of Student Accountability and Conflict Transformation (except when required by law) to provide information to outside entities related to the following:

 - Situations where no allegations were formally made

 - Cases that resolve without a finding of “responsible”